 Natural Gas for Vehicles - SB 560 by Sen. Simpson and HB 579 by Rep. Ray would establish standards for the distribution, sale, and taxation of natural gas that will essentially mirror regulations for diesel fuel.
 Currently, Florida law treats natural gas as an alternative fuel with a unique licensing structure and system of fees and taxes.
-Further, the legislation would establish a rebate program for purchases of natural gas vehicles.
 Additionally, local governments would be allowed to use the local surtax to provide funding to installers of natural gas fueling stations.
-SB 560 passed its first referenced committee with an amendment to remove the rebate program.
+SB 560 passed out of its first committee and HB 579 passed out of its second committee.

-Ad Valorem Exemptions - HB 277 by Rep. Rehwinkle-Vasilinda would implement a Constitutional amendment that passed in 2008, which prohibits the taxation of improvements to residential property if the improvements are a renewable energy device or they strengthen the property's resistance to wind damage.
+Ad Valorem Exemptions - SB 1064 by Sen. Latvala and HB 277 by Rep. Rehwinkle-Vasilinda would implement a Constitutional amendment that passed in 2008, which prohibits the taxation of improvements to residential property if the improvements are a renewable energy device or they strengthen the property's resistance to wind damage.
 The exemptions would only apply to work done on or after January 1, 2013.
+Both bills passed out of their first committee.

 Office of Homelessness - SB 402 by Sen. Joyner and HB 93 by Rep. Reed would create the Office of Homelessness within the Dept. of Children and Families.
+The

-The Office would have funds that could be used to help families pay bills including past due utility costs.
-Both bills passed out of their first referenced committee.
+Office would have funds that could be used to help families pay bills including past due utility costs.
+Both bills passed out of their second referenced committees.